If you’ve been shopping for a new TV, you’ve probably seen the terms 4K UHD and HDR thrown around a lot.

 However, television programs and streaming devices began shooting their content in 4K.

-Since 4K televisions are slightly more expensive than HDR or HD, people have been opting for 4K as technology adapts to the entertainment world.
+Since 4K televisions are slightly more expensive than HDR or HD, people have opted for 4K as technology adapts to entertainment.

 Is HDR Relevant Compared to 4K?